inBeat/inbeat-website/content/top-influencers/instagram/journalists/_index.md

 ---
-title: Top 10 Journalists Instagram Influencers In 2023
+title: Top 10 Journalists Instagram Influencers In 2024
 description: >-
-  Find top journalists Instagram influencers in 2023.
-Most popular hashtags: #food #qatar #cafe.
+  Find top journalists Instagram influencers in 2024.
+Most popular hashtags: #love #food #2021.
 platform: Instagram
-hits: 1526
+hits: 1603
-text_top: See the top-rated Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine holds 1526 Instagram influencers like this for you to collaborate.
+text_bottom: inBeat holds 1603 Instagram influencers like this for you to work with.
 profiles:
   - username: "hamishnews"
     fullname: >-